-Every year there is an increase in the number of visitors that attend, which provides multiple security risks ranging from bomb threats, terrorist alerts, crowd control and general emergencies.
+Each year there is an increase in the number of visitors that attend these events, which in turn provides Law Enforcement with increased security challenges - ranging from bomb threats, terrorist alerts, crowd control, theft, disorder and general emergencies.

-It was imperative for the Casa Grande Police Department to find a force multiplier that would give event planners eyes on as many areas as possible with the minimal amount of resources.
+It was imperative for the Casa Grande Police Department to find a rapid deployment and portable video surveillance system to act as a force multiplier - giving event planners extra eyes on as many areas as possible with the minimal amount of resources.

-The WCCTV Solar Trailer was quickly identified as a solution that matched their ideal requirements as an autonomously-powered video surveillance system that can be rapidly deployed at practically any location, providing security for remote sites, short-term events or off-grid locations.
+As autonomously-powered and easy to install video surveillance systems, WCCTV's Trailers can be rapidly deployed at practically any location, providing security for remote sites, short-term events or off-grid locations.

-Members of the Casa Grande team could also access the video from smartphones and tablets whilst out of the control room.
-This allows the operators to quickly connect into any of the cameras and review the events in High definition without having to physically visit the event.
+Members of the Casa Grande team could also access the video from smartphones and tablets whilst out of the control room, allowing them to view real time activity without having to physically visit the event.

 "The Casa Grande Police Department is committed to using innovative equipment/technology that helps in its mission to better serve their community while meeting the shifting demands of police work.

 The Casa Grande Police Department found a solution to this problem through technology such as WCCTV, which gave the police department the ability to monitor in real time an area(s) without having to be physically present.

 In the event of an emergency, this allows personnel overseeing an event at a command post or other designated area to identify and deploy the appropriate amount of resources (Police, Fire and City) to a scene/incident."